-Syphilis is an ancient disease prevalent since the Middle Ages, when it was known as "pox" or "lues" The spirochete bacterium Treponema pallidum is the etiologic agent of this disease.
+Syphilis is an ancient disease prevalent since the Middle Ages, when it was known as "pox" or "lues."
+The spirochete bacterium Treponema pallidum is the etiologic agent of this disease.
 T. pallidum can gain access to the body through intact mucosal tissues and through minute abrasions in the skin.
 Syphilis is typically transmitted between people by direct contact of syphilis lesions (chancres) during vaginal, oral, or anal sex.
 T. pallidum lacks the metabolic capability of synthesizing its required nutrients and therefore cannot survive outside the body.

-In 2019, there were 38,992 new cases of syphilis reported to the CDC, significantly fewer than gonorrhea and chlamydia [3].
-However, syphilis remains a global public health problem, with an estimated 12 million new cases occurring each year [18].
-Although the number of cases of chlamydial and gonorrheal infections far outnumber the reported cases of syphilis, it is essential that dental clinicians are familiar with the pathogenesis of this disease and the oral manifestations associated with its different phases.
+In 2022, there were 203,500 new cases of syphilis in the United States and an estimated 8 million cases globally.
+While rates remain lower than gonorrhea and chlamydia, syphilis reporting to the CDC has increased 78.9% since 2018 [3; 18].
+It is essential that dental clinicians are familiar with the pathogenesis of this disease and the oral manifestations associated with its different phases.

 Syphilis has been called the "Great Imitator," as its symptoms may mimic many other diseases and occur in many body systems.
 The course of syphilis occurs in three stages if left untreated: the primary stage, the secondary stage, and the late (tertiary) stage.
 Compared to the nonspecific inflammatory response of oropharyngeal gonorrhea, syphilis has pronounced oral lesions that should be included in the differential diagnosis of the disease.
 The oral lesions that form during the various stages of syphilis are infectious to others.
-However, patients with any oral lesion of unknown origin should be referred for evaluation and diagnosis.
+However, patients with any oral lesion of unknown origin should be referred for evaluation and diagnosis [22].